langchain-tracer/Axon/packages/cli/README.md

 If the dashboard doesn't open automatically:

-1. Check the status: `agent-trace status`
+1. Check the status: `axon-ai status`
 2. Manually open: `http://localhost:5173` (or your configured port)
 3. Make sure the backend is running on the correct port